 How the Housing Selection Scheme works

-The Housing Selection Scheme is governed by a set of rules which are approved by the Department for Social Development.
+The Housing Selection Scheme is governed by a set of rules which are approved by the Department for Communities.

 The Scheme applies to accommodation owned by participating landlords (except where it is let on a temporary basis).
 We have published a booklet which summarises the rules of the Scheme.
 You can get a copy by contacting any Housing Executive or housing association office, or by downloading it from the link below.